 Step 9: Add Help Topics to the Purchases Category in the Help Center Page

-The “Purchases” and “Shipping” category have a lot of similarities, but the purchases category will primarily consist of help topics regarding items that have already been bought and how you can check and manage them.
+The “Purchases” and “Shipping” category have a lot of similarities, but the category of the purchase will primarily consist of help topics regarding items that have already been bought and how you can check and manage them.

-Here are the most common help topics that should be included but not limited to the purchases category:
+Here are the most common help topics that should be included but not limited to the category of the purchase:

 - How to manage (change and cancel) orders